chentairan/KeypointNet/README.md

 # **KeypointNet**

-A Residual Neural Network for Extracting Feature Points of FSD Cons
+A Residual Neural Network for Extracting Feature Points of FSD Cones

 ## Getting Started